 To evaluate SARS-CoV-2 infant vaccination, the researchers immunized two groups of 8 infant rhesus macaques at 2.2 months of age and four weeks later at the California National Primate Research Center.
 Each animal received one of two vaccine types: a preclinical version of the Moderna mRNA vaccine or a protein-based vaccine developed by the Vaccine Research Center of the National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health, with an adjuvant from 3M that stimulates cells through toll-like receptor 7 and 8.
 The adjuvant was formulated in an emulsion by the Infectious Disease Research Institute (IDRI).

 The mRNA vaccine is like a message; it delivers instructions to your body to produce the virus’s surface protein, the spike protein.
-The vaccine does not enter the nucleus, does not affect your DNA, and it does not persist in the body.
+The vaccine does not enter the nucleus and does not affect your DNA.
 Instead, the vaccine will instruct the cells to create the spike protein and our immune cells recognize it, developing antibodies and other immune responses.
 NIAID VRC’s vaccine is the actual spike protein itself, which the immune system recognizes in the same manner.
 It is similar to the Novavax protein-based vaccine, for which reports this week indicate is highly effective and safe.

 Both vaccines elicited high magnitude of IgG neutralizing antibodies against SARS-CoV-2 and Spike protein-specific T cell responses –IL-17, IFN-g, and TNF.
 These are called T helper 1 immune responses.